amuhlia/OculusDei/README.md

 # OculusDei
-----is a face recognition proyect-----
+----is a face recognition project-----